MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 $ dig google.com
 ~~~
-**We will now use search engines as our info gathering tool.**
+**We will now use search engines as our info-gathering tool.**

 ## Google

-**Google is a powerful search engine, which provide advance search options and its dorks like below.
+**Google is a powerful search engine, which provides advance search options and its dorks like below.
 **

 - intitle: Use if you want to search for a specific title over the web.( intitle: indexof mp4)
 - inurl: Use if you want to search a specific term in url over the web. (inurl: login.php)
-- site: Use if you want specific website as a search result.(site: virustotal.com)
+- site: Use if you want a specific website as a search result. (site: virustotal.com)
 - filetype: Use it to search all document with specific extension (filetype:docx)
-- link: It will display website that have link to specific websites.(link:facebook.com)
+- link: It will display a website that have a link to specific websites. (link:facebook.com)
-- cache: It will show the cached content of website. (cache:virustotal.com)
+- cache: It will show the cached content of the website. (cache:virustotal.com)

-lets see their usage total, as its old school trick to passive info gathering
+let's see their usage total, as its old school trick to passive info gathering

 search following strings on google.